Mayor's Office

 Proclamation Requests

-A proclamation is an official announcement issued by the Mayor to recognize a day, week or month that will have a major citywide impact.
-The goal of a proclamation is to honor, celebrate or create awareness of an event, special occasion, cause or significant issue.
-They should generally be related to a community benefit or organization or City of Waynesville operations.
+A proclamation is an official announcement issued by the Mayor to recognize a day, week, or month that will have a significant citywide impact.
+A proclamation aims to honor, celebrate, or create awareness of an event, special occasion, cause, or significant issue.
+Proclamations should generally be related to a community benefit or organization or the City of Waynesville operations.

 Guidelines for Proclamation Requests

-The City receives many requests to present both new and annually recurring proclamations each and every month.
-As such, formal presentation of proclamations at City Council meetings is limited and the following guidelines have been established by the Mayor's office to ensure all requests can be appropriately considered and reviewed in advance.
+The City receives many requests to present new and annually recurring proclamations monthly.
+As such, formal presentation of proclamations at City Council meetings is limited, and the mayor's office has established the following guidelines to ensure all requests can be appropriately considered and reviewed in advance.

-• All proclamations must be submitted at least 30 days in advance of the preferred issue date to allow for the approval process and production of the document itself.
+• All proclamations must be submitted at least 30 days before the preferred issue date to allow for the approval process and production of the document itself.

 • Proclamations are not automatically renewed each year: